 Last but not least on this list is the germination of cannabis seeds in special plugs.
 These plugs are made from different materials and specially designed for a quick and efficient germination of cannabis seeds.
 As you can see in the first Strawberry Glue grow report Mr. Kush published on Dutch medical cannabis website Mediwietsite.nl, these plugs are pretty handy.

-In his case, the plugs came in as dry blocks of (probably) coco fibre.
-By fully absorbing 250ml of a root-stimulator and another 250ml water, they slowly turned into a moist, soil-like plug.
+In his case, the plugs came in as dry blocks of (probably) coco fiber.
+By fully absorbing 250ml of a root booster and another 250ml water, they slowly turned into a moist, soil-like plug.
 After sticking the seed in the top of the plug, it takes a few days at maximum before you see the first heads pop.
 As soon as the roots grows out of the bottom or the side of the plug, you can stick the complete plug + seedling into your intended medium.
-Making not only the germination, but also the initial transplant a piece of cake.
+These plugs make germination and the initial transplant a piece of cake.